Sitecore/jss/docs/data/routes/docs/fundamentals/services/dictionary/overview/en.md

 # Dictionary Services and APIs

-Often multilingual apps will need a dictionary of static phrases that require translation.
+Often, multilingual apps need a dictionary of static phrases that require translation.
 Commonly this would be items such as form labels, global navigation items, footers, etc.

 ## Sitecore endpoints for dictionary data